Yankee screwdriver

 A Yankee screwdriver is a specialized tool that combines a ratchet and a screwdriver.
-The term "Yankee screwdriver" is a generic trademark and these devices are also known as ratchet screwdrivers.
+The term "Yankee screwdriver" is a generic trademark and these devices are also known as spiral ratchet screwdrivers.
 It was first marketed by North Brothers Manufacturing Company in 1895, but has been owned by Stanley Tools since the 1940s.

 All spiral ratchet screwdriver models made by Stanley did have the Yankee trade name on them, or at least until the 1960s when the Handyman trade name became as well known as the Yankee trade name.
 Stanley Tools marked certain models with both the Handyman and Yankee brand name on them, and usually the Stanley name was on them as well.
 The Handyman trade name was not limited to a line of screwdriver models, as the same name was marked on a complete line of planes, drills and other tools specifically marketed to the home user.

 Sizes

 There were 3 different size spring chucks, and therefore 3 different shank size tips or sometimes called points, to fit various models.

 Generally all tips made by North Brothers or Stanley were stamped with the corresponding number of the model screwdriver they would fit, but the stamped numbers are often difficult to see, so it's a good idea to know the size you need before you set out to find tips for your screwdriver.